 Vergas' main transportation network is comprised of its municipal street system, the two highways that bisect the community, and the railroad line.
 Highway 4 cuts diagonally north-south through Vergas, Highway 17 intersects Highway 4 from the northwest, and the railroad runs parallel to Highway 17 to the north.
-The highways serve as two primary thorough fares through the community, not only for residents and visitors, but also significant industrial traffic.
+The highways serve as two primary thoroughfares through the community for not only residential and visitors, but significant industrial traffic.

 In recent years, the approval of regional trail expansions is likely to increase the attractiveness of Vergas as both a destination for recreation and a place to live.
 This includes both the Pelican Rapids to Perham Trail in Otter Tail County and the Heartland Trail in Becker County.
-The map above depicts the planned route of the Perham to Pelican Rapids trail, planned for the coming years in Otter Tail County.
-Connections from this trail to Vergas could increase visitor traffic and make the city a more desirable place to live for recreational purposes, as residents currently only have county highways to use to exit town via bicycles.